Teachings from the Tree of Life, part 15: Spirit Bear and the Tree of Life

 BEAR AS BRINGER OF THE MIIGIS SHELLS, GIFTS OF LIFE FROM THE OCEANS

-Bears have always been associated, and allied, with miigisag and therefore often depicted in line drawings covered with shells.
-One origin story relates of Makwa the bear who carried the Gift of Life, including the miigisag, to the Anishinaabeg “as he pushed a cedar tree through the four worlds and crossed a huge body of water to a large miigis-shaped island and as he emerged from the water he was covered with miigisag.”
-The ancestors knew that miigisag, which are native to salt water of the oceans, live deep within the earth; also, to them, as these shells are covered with a deep coating of enamel on the outer surface which gives them a brilliantly polished appearance, the shells were symbolic of early human characteristics.
-The idea behind this is that the Anishinaabeg were believed by some to have originated from the sea (the Atlantic Ocean) where they were still covered with scales; when they started to shed those scales, Anishinaabeg lost the power and protection that the scales originally provided…
+Bears have long been linked and allied with miigisag, often illustrated in line drawings adorned with shells.
+One origin story tells of Makwa the bear, who brought the Gift of Life, including the miigisag, to the Anishinaabeg.
+He did this by pushing a cedar tree through the four worlds and crossing a vast body of water to a large miigis-shaped island.
+As he emerged from the water, he was covered with miigisag.
+The ancestors understood that miigisag, native to the ocean's salt water, reside deep within the earth.
+To them, the shells, with their deep enamel coating that gives a brilliantly polished appearance, symbolized early human traits.
+This idea suggests that some believed the Anishinaabeg originated from the sea (the Atlantic Ocean), where they were still covered with scales.
+As they began to shed these scales, the Anishinaabeg lost the power and protection the scales initially provided…

-Miigisag (sacred cowry shells) symbolize life-giving and healing powers, they are symbolic of the Sun which means they give the People warmth and light, and they symbolically refer to the origin of the Anishinaabeg and their Mide beliefs that came to them from Waabanakiing, the Dawn Land in the east, near the shores of the Atlantic ocean.
+Miigisag (sacred cowry shells) represent life-giving and healing powers.
+They symbolize the Sun, providing warmth and light to the People, and they metaphorically connect to the origins of the Anishinaabeg and their Mide beliefs, which were brought to them from Waabanakiing, the Dawn Land in the east, close to the Atlantic Ocean's shores.

 BEAR AND THE TREE OF LIFE